Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Experimental Details

 \section{Experimental Details}

 All experiments are conducted on an NVIDIA GeForce RTX 3090 GPU with 24,564 MiB of memory, utilizing CUDA version 12.3.
+Hyperparameters used to produce the results in Table \ref{tab:result1} are reported in Tables \ref{tab:hyperparameters_used}.
 The timings presented in all tables are obtained by executing each model independently for each dataset and averaging the resulting times across 100 epochs.
-We take down the hyperparameters used in the \texttt{RFormer} model for each of the datasets in the paper, which were chosen in accordance with the performance of the model in the validation set.

 To prevent excessive growth in signature terms, we use the univariate signature in LOB datasets.
 As an alternative, one could employ randomized signatures \cite{compagnoni2023effectiveness} or low-rank approximations \cite{cartea2023detecting, chang2023low} .